 Inventory management is the high level oversight of inventory, from raw materials to stocked goods.
 It includes ordering and restocking, strategically selecting locations and facilities to store product, inventory forecasting, and more.

 Inventory management software generates inventory reports, automates tracking, and helps to identify areas of improvement.
 An inventory solutions system helps with inventory control across stores and warehouses.

 When you get inventory control right, you reduce costs, free up capital, improve warehousing, and keep customers happy.
 Here are a few ways inventory control helps ecommerce businesses.

 1. Keeps counts accurate

 Inventory control provides an accurate reflection of all units on hand.
-The best way to do this is by using a digital system that electronically scans in both new inventory and the retrieval of each unit picked in an order.
+The best way to do this is by using a digital inventory system that electronically scans in barcodes of both new inventory and the retrieval of each unit picked in an order.
 This way, real-time stock levels can be reported on at any time.

 2. Helps you make the right inventory management decisions

 Inventory control is more than just tracking inventory.
 It also takes inventory turnover into account, or how quickly inventory is sold and replaced in a specific time period.
 Sales are never going to be 100% linear, so you must continuously measure changes over time to adjust the rate and quantities at which you replenish.

 Inventory control helps connect the upstream activities of purchasing and manufacturing to the downstream activities of sales and product demand to prevent bottlenecks, speed up processes, identify slow-moving or obsolete items, and even help evaluate suppliers.